What is an Athlete or Sports Competitor?

 - Skate Boarder

 There were about 11,800 jobs for Athlete or Sports Competitor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Athlete or Sports Competitor by 2026.
-There will be an estimated 1,700 positions for Athlete per year.
+The BLS estimates 1,700 yearly job openings in this field.

 The states with the most job growth for Athlete are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Idaho, Alaska, or Minnesota.
 These states have the worst job growth for this type of profession.